the Soundcard Input

 TuningMeister expecting Stereo Mix you would have trouble, which might

 not be immediately obvious since the microphone might pick up what your

 input would be from Stereo Mix.
-So TuningMeister would tune, but it would probably not
+So TuningMeister would tune, but it

 give a strong result.
 Just keep these hidden stumbling blocks in mind.